Placeholder-Software/wasmbox/docs/reference/code/wasmtime/global.md

 ### `Global.Accessor<T>?
 Wrap<T>`

-Attempt to create a strongly typed "wrapper" around this global.
+Attempts to create a strongly typed "wrapper" around this global.
 The type of the wrapper is checked when it is created and if the type is incompatible this method will return `null`.
 Using the wrapper to get and set values does not allocate.

 ```clike title="Global Accessor"
 var wrapper = global.Wrap<int>();